 2. Energy Drinks:

 You need extra energy during pregnancy.
 But energy drinks are not a good choice.
-These drinks are full of caffeine, sugar, and other
+These drinks are full of caffeine, sugar, and other supplements.
+Just stick to healthy food for all your energy needs instead!

 So what are you waiting for?
 Start drinking healthy and give your baby the best possible start to life.
 And stay off alcohol.